Priyanka Chopra And Nick Jonas Are Not Getting Married Anytime Soon According To Chopra’s Mother

 Later in the interview, per News International, it came out that it seems as though the couple is leaning toward a wedding in the U.S. sometime next year when their work schedules present a break.
 They would then travel to Mumbai for a grand reception for Chopra’s friends and family.
 This would fit with a rumor that the couple has talked about having two ceremonies, one in India and one in the U.S., for each other’s friends and families that cannot make the international journey that would be required if they just had one.

-Whatever the couple actually decides to do, it appears as though this October is not happening, if for no other reason a conflict with their professional schedules.
+Whatever the couple actually decides to do, it appears as though this October is not happening, if for no other reason than a conflict with their professional schedules.
 While they can bow out of those commitments, it is thought neither considers that a valid option, and will instead wait until next year when they can have the wedding of their dreams.